noumantahir/nt-web-transcript-sample/README.md

 **Extra Features**
 - Phrase item playbacks by tapping on them
+- Scroll to phrase being played if not already on screen
 - smooth animations -- `entry phrases`, `entry panel`, `phrase switch`, `play button`

 ### Screenshots